caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 Review

 ## SLIDE 35
 The ability to write and present a solid problem statement is a skill of paramount importance to a designer.
-It's critical to the ability to clearly define problems as well as communicate opportunities to stakeholders in the business.
+It's critical to have the ability to clearly define problems as well as communicate opportunities to stakeholders in the business.
+This takes time and practice.

-Enviable skills are not easy to come by.
-Like all notable skills, they take practice to develop.
-Take the skill of negotiation, for example.
-It's a skill of paramount importance in professions like politics and law, and one that take a good deal of practice and a variety of techniques, too.

-Problem statements are similar, in that it takes applying tools and techniques to arrive at a good problem statement.
+It takes applying tools and techniques to arrive at a good problem statement.
 A good problem statement isn't created by chance.
 And a great problem statement, like a great negotiation, reduces confusion and is extremely persuasive.

-Say — *Remember the three tools that you need in order to create a problem statement?*
+The three tools that you need in order to create a problem statement?*

 They are:  User Persona (or Empathy Map), User Insight Statement, and the "How Might We…?"
 Question.